Leo Yip: Head of Civil Service

 On 18 July 2017, it was announced that Yip would succeed Peter Ong as Head of the Civil Service, the most senior position in the Singapore civil service.
 He also took on Ong's portfolio as Permanent Secretary (Strategy) in the Prime Minister's Office, and retained the post of Permanent Secretary (National Security and Intelligence Coordination).
 He was the first former police officer to become Head of the Civil Service.
 Yip took on the position on 1 September 2017, relinquishing his appointment in the Ministry of Home Affairs the same day.
 In 2018, he was conferred the Meritorious Service Medal for his "distinguished contributions to Singapore" across his civil service career.
+On 1 December 2025, he relinquished his portfolio as Permanent Secretary (National Security and Intelligence Coordination) while retaining his other positions.

 On 18 July 2023, Yip sent a message to public servants in response to several recent major political scandals, referring to the S. Iswaran corruption case, the resignations of Members of Parliament Tan Chuan-Jin and Cheng Li Hui over an extramarital affair, and various misconduct allegations over cabinet ministers Vivian Balakrishnan and K. Shanmugam renting out properties on Ridout Road.
 Yip said that the incidents had a left many civil servants disillusioned and angered, and negatively affected their morale.
 He urged officers to voice concerns to their senior leadership, while emphasising that the events would not affect the civil service's work, stating that civil servants "have nothing to fear so long as they act professionally and with integrity."